DatavenueLiveObjects/Payload-decoders/README.md

 - 20/02/2019 v1.2.3 : includes the latest version of the decoding library
 - 12/11/2020 v1.2.4 : includes the latest version of the decoding library
 - 28/09/2021 v2.0.0 : includes the latest version of the decoding library (classic and split decoders)
+- 05/08/2022 v2.1.0 : includes the latest version of the decoding library (profiling added)
 ******************************************************************************************

 ## Overview :